NikitaJain1110/MY-SLIDESHOW/README.md

 2. Run "node app.js" in Terminal.
 3. The processing will be done within 1 or 2 minutes and you are good to go.
 4. Find the converted images-to-video named "myslideshow.mp4" in the project folder.
-5. Thevideo looks like this:
+5. The video looks like this:

 Video generated: https://youtu.be/kPgzLP3lr7w